na-ali/Tableau-Citi-Bike/Analysis of Citi Bike Data.md

 1. Peak Usage Hours Heatmap
 A heatmap showing peak usage hours for each day of the week and month.
-Insights: The highest usage is observed during weekdays' morning and evening hours, correlating with commuting times.
+The highest usage is observed during weekdays' morning and evening hours, correlating with commuting times.
 Weekends show a more even distribution of usage throughout the day.

 2. Trip Duration Distribution by Hour of Day
 A line chart displaying the average trip duration at different hours of the day.